Beyond Sole Strength: Customized Ensembles for Generalized Vision-Language Models

-Chronologically, early works employ varied approaches for language and vision modeling.
+We mainly focus on language driven visual representation learning (LDVRL) \cite{socher2013zero,frome2013devise,elhoseiny2013write,lei2015predicting,joulin2016learning,gomez2017self,li2017learning,anderson2018bottom,sariyildiz2020learning,radford2021learning,desai2021virtex}.
+LDVRL based VLMs often adopt two encoders for language and vision, respectively, and are optimized by tailored matching constraints \cite{socher2013zero, gomez2017self}.
+Early works employ varied approaches for language and vision modeling.
 For language, they utilize methods like unsupervised pre-trained models \cite{socher2013zero} or skip-gram text modeling \cite{frome2013devise, mikolov2013efficient, mikolov2013distributed}.
-Meanwhile, for vision, these works explore techniques like sparse coding and vector quantization \cite{socher2013zero, coates2011importance} or utilize features such as Classeme \cite{elhoseiny2013write, torresani2010efficient}.
+Meanwhile, for vision, these works explore techniques like sparse coding and vector quantization \cite{coates2011importance,socher2013zero} or utilize features such as Classeme \cite{torresani2010efficient,elhoseiny2013write}.
 In recent works \cite{radford2021learning, jia2021scaling, li2021supervision}, a common trend is the utilization of two deep neural networks, \egno, Transformers \cite{vaswani2017attention, dosovitskiy2020image, touvron2021training}, to independently embed language and vision inputs.
 These works generally pre-train on million/billion-level image-text pairs from internet, \egno, $\sim$400M for CLIP \cite{radford2021learning} and $\sim$1B for ALIGN \cite{jia2021scaling}, employing a contrastive loss.
 The resulting pre-trained VLMs showcase impressive zero-shot generalization across a range of downstream tasks.
 In this paper, we endeavor to improve their zero-shot generalization by effectively leveraging the knowledge embedded in multiple models.